Dishes That Start With J

 Japanese amberjack, or kanpachi, is a fish commonly used in Japanese cuisine.
 It has a firm and oily flesh that is rich in flavor and nutrition.
 Amberjack can be served raw as sashimi or cooked in a variety of dishes such as grilled, simmered, or fried.
 The fish is prized for its delicate flavor and tender texture, and it is often used to elevate dishes to new heights.
 Japanese cuisine is known for its focus on freshness and quality, and amberjack is a prime example of this.

-See also Candy That Starts With T
+See also [REVEALED] Grocery Foods That Start With Z

 Japanese Curry